 It takes courage to go against conventional wisdom and to live differently from those around you.
 But I guarantee you the risk is worth the reward.
 Take a leap of faith, buy a plane ticket, get some hospitality experience, and see where life takes you!
 It will be one of the best decisions you ever make.

-Here’s how it changed my life…
+Here’s how being a traveling bartender changed my life…

 Back in 2011, I was studying for my bachelor’s degree in Commerce (business and economics), and living with my parents in Melbourne, Australia.
 I turned 21 years old that year.
 My daily life looked a little bit like this: Wake up around 10/11am (9am classes were way too early!), go to uni (if I felt like it…), come back from uni around 4/5pm, take a detour through McDonalds drive-through, get home, watch a movie, watch another movie, and then eventually go to bed after another productive day at the office.